How to Monitor and Protect Your Home Hub with UPS + Jeedom

 update-grub

-Reboot, and check the change (command below should return -1; before the change on my system it returned 2):
+Reboot.
+After rebooting, check the change (the following should return -1; previously my system returned 2):

 cat /sys/module/usbcore/parameters/autosuspend